 Yes, and that's one of many reasons to check with a tax advisor before embarking on a conversion.
 The risk is that in bumping up your income level, you could disqualify yourself for tax credits and deductions that would otherwise be available.
-You could also reduce your child's eligibility for financial aid for college if the conversion pumps up your income, even for a single year.

 Is there a limit to how much I can convert?

 No. But once you're looking at converting large sums, it's especially important to consider the tax implications, both the effect on your tax bracket and whether you have money on hand to pay the conversion-related taxes.

 Is the conversion permanent (or can I convert back)?

 You can convert back through what's called a recharacterization.
 A recharacterization enables you to change the character of a Roth IRA to a traditional IRA, and vice versa.
 This can be an important lever if you convert your IRA and it turns out that the tax burden associated with the conversion is far greater than you had calculated, or if the conversion pushes you into a higher tax bracket and reduces your eligibility for tax credits and deductions.
 You'll also need to do a recharacterization if you convert your IRA but then determine that you weren't eligible to because of income limits.
 This article lays out some of the details.

 Will I be able to tap principal in the new Roth IRA without penalty?